hsorby/mapclientplugins.argonviewerstep/docs/index.rst

    **Scene Layout Chooser Dialog** for selecting view layout.

-There are two types of layout cthat an be selected.
+There are two types of layout that an be selected.
 One, a full layout with only one sceneviewer widget for single view, and two, a grid layout with four small sceneviewer widgets for multiple views.

 Single View